Douglas Ficek, Ph.D.

 That desire ultimately brought me to New York City and to the Institute for Research in African-American Studies at Columbia University, where I did my M.A. under the careful guidance of Manning Marable and Jim Murray, both of whom, I am sorry to say, have passed on.
 In addition to doing research for the Malcolm X and Africana Criminal Justice Projects, I completed a thesis titled "C.L.R.
 James and Religion."

-After graduation, I began teaching as an adjunct lecturer all over New York City — from Touro College to Boricua College, from LaGuardia Community College to the College of New Rochelle.
+After graduation, I began teaching as an adjunct faculty all over New York City — from Touro College to Boricua College, from LaGuardia Community College to the College of New Rochelle.
 I also began my doctoral work in philosophy at Temple University in Philadelphia, PA.
 Needless to say, this required an absurd amount of commuting.

 Why Temple University?
 Quite simply, because I wanted to work with Lewis R. Gordon, a philosopher whose work I had admired since randomly finding a copy of Existentia Africana in the summer of 2000 — yet another major turning point for me.
 Under his supervision, I completed and successfully defended a dissertation titled "Man Is a Yes: Fanon, Liberation, and the Playful Politics of Philosophical Archaeology."